weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 tags: docker, machine, cli, virtualbox, dns, ipam, hello-weave-app
 ---

 ### ***Launching Weave Net with Docker Machine***

 > - **Part 1: Launching Weave Net with Docker Machine**
 > - Part 2: [Using Weave with Docker Machine and Swarm][ch2]
 > - Part 3: [Creating and Scaling Multi-host Docker Deployment with Swarm and Compose using Weave][ch3]

 ## What You Will Build

 Weave provides a software network optimized for visualizing and communicating with apps distributed within Docker containers.
 Using tools and protocols that are familiar to you, Weave's network topology lets you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.

 With Weave you focus on developing your application, rather than your infrastructure.
 As demonstrated in this tutorial, Weave works seamlessly with other tools such as [Docker Machine](https://docs.docker.com/machine/).

 [Docker Machine](https://docs.docker.com/machine/) makes it simple to create Docker hosts (VMs) on your computer, on cloud providers or within your own data center.
 It creates servers, installs Docker on them, then it configures the Docker client to talk to them.

-In this part 1 of 'Creating Distributed Apps with Weave and Docker' you will be introduced to the basics of launching a containerized network with Weave.
+In this Part 1 of _'Creating Distributed Apps with Weave and Docker'_ you will be introduced to the basics of launching a container network with Weave.

 Specifically, you will:

   1. Install Docker Machine and Weave
   2. Setup Weave onto a single VM on VirtualBox
   3. Deploy a basic _"Hello, Weave!"_ application
-  4. Enable weavedns to discover the Weave-attached Docker containers on the network.
+  4. Enable `weavedns` to discover the Weave-attached Docker containers on the network.
-  5. Communicate with your app and send a message from one container to another using the Docker API Weaveproxy.
+  5. Communicate with your app and send a message from one container to another using the Docker API `weaveproxy`.

 This tutorial uses very simple UNIX tools, and it doesn't require any programming skills.

 This tutorial will take about 10 minutes to complete.

-##What you will use
+## What you will use

   - [Weave](http://weave.works)
   - [Docker & Docker Machine](https://docs.docker.com)

 ## What You Need to Complete This Chapter

-If you are using OSX or Windows, you can install docker, docker machine, virtualbox, compose (mac only) and kitematix using [Docker Toolbox](https://www.docker.com/toolbox).
+If you are using OS X or Windows, you can install [Docker Toolbox](https://www.docker.com/toolbox), which provides all the tools you will need.

 For other operating systems, you will need to install and configure the following separately before proceeding: